The Rabbit and the Orange

 He keeps going with the same childlike wondering.
 “Why?”
 He shrugs his shoulders.
 “Why orange juice?”

-The audience is stumped again, and he answers for them.
+The audience is stumped again, so he answers for them.

 “Because that’s what’s inside.”

 People bang their fists on their foreheads.
-“That’s what’s inside,” they say to their husbands and wives.
+“That’s what’s inside,” they mouth to their husbands and wives.
 Dyer looks around the room like he’s hoping for something more.

 The Rabbit and the Orange